japnitahuja/POSIX-Threads/README.md

 POSIX Threads (also known as Pthreads) is a POSIX standard for threads programming.
 It defines a set of C programming language constructs that can be used to create and manipulate threads.
 Threads are lightweight processes that can run concurrently within a single process.
 By using threads, we can divide a complex task into smaller parts, which can be executed in parallel, thereby improving the overall performance of the application.

-## How to use this repo?

-Go through the guide one by one and look at the relevant source code.

 ## Table of Contents

 1. [Overview](https://github.com/japnitahuja/POSIX-Threads/blob/main/Guide/overview.md)